bevyengine/bevy-website/release-content/0.15/release-notes/14284_Add_custom_cursors.md

     })));
 }

-// Insert the cursor component to the window.
+// Insert the `CursorIcon` component to the window.
 Usually you would insert a different
 // image depending on the context (click, hover, etc.), but here we have only one.
-// Using a series of images can achieve an animated look. fn update(
+// Using a series of `CursorIcon`s can achieve an animated look. fn update(
     mut commands: Commands,
     window: Single<Entity, With<Window>>,